The King County Medical Society has created the Community Foundation which is a nonprofit 501(c)3 charitable organization formed in order to:

 Foundation scholarships for current students will be advertised on our website and applications collected online.
 A selection committee will carefully review each application and select the most deserving recipient(s) based on the established criteria.

 You will be notified annually when the scholarship recipient(s) has been selected.
-You will be informed of the name and hometown of the recipient, as well as the amount of the award and status of the fund.
+You will be informed of the name and hometown of the recipient, as well as the amount of the award and the status of the fund.
 Your scholarship will also be recognized in our annual report.